Periodic Residual Learning for Crowd Flow Forecasting: Experiments

 \subsubsection{Implementation Details}

 Our model is trained on a single GTX 2080 Ti using Adam optimizer with a learning rate of 0.0005.
-We set $T_{obs}$ to 12, $T_{pred}$ to 12, $C$ to 64, and $M$ to 9.
-The convolution kernel size in $\mathbf{W}_{f1}, \mathbf{W}_{f2}$ is 3 $\times$ 3 with 64 filters. $H^{\prime}$ and $W^{\prime}$ are both set to 8. $r_{s}$ and $r_{c}$ are set to 8 and 4, respectively.
+We set $T_{obs}$ to 12, $T_{pred}$ to 12, $D$ to 2, $C$ to 64, and $M$ to 9.
+The convolution kernel size in $\mathbf{W}_{f1}, \mathbf{W}_{f2}$ is 3 $\times$ 3 with 64 filters. $H^{\prime}$ and $W^{\prime}$ are set to 8. $r_{s}$ and $r_{c}$ are 8 and 4, respectively.
 We apply a scalar with 50 on taxi volume.
 The early-stop strategy is applied in all the experiments.
+The maximum epoch is set to 250.